decentraland/old-documentation/_posts/getting-started/2018-01-01-installation-guide.md

 ## To install the CLI on Mac OS

-On Mac OS, simply run the following command:
+On Mac OS, open the _Terminal_ app and run the following command:

 ```bash
 npm install -g decentraland